imfurkaann/imfurkaann/README.md

 <img width="45%" align="right" alt="Github" src="https://media.giphy.com/media/PjJ1cLHqLEveXysGDB/giphy-downsized-large.gif" />

 - 🔭 Hi I am Furkan.
 I am trying to improve myself in this field by understanding the importance of artificial intelligence.
 I am interested in data visualization,       visual processing and machine learning.
 I want to continue my interest in technology that started in high school.
 At the university, I try to be better by adding       not only what I learned at school, but also my own efforts.

-What i'm learning now OpenCV, Keras, Scikit Learn, Pytorch, Seaborn, Matplotlib, Numpy.
+- 🔥 What i'm learning now Scikit Learn, OpenCV, Keras, Pytorch, Seaborn, Matplotlib, Numpy, Pandas.

 - 🌱 I’m currently learning Data Science, Data Visualization, Artificial Intelligence and Visual Processing.